Teddy-XiongGZ/MIRAGE/README.md

 ## Introduction

-For a realistic evalution purpose, MIRAGE adopts four key evaluation settings:
+For a realistic evaluation purpose, MIRAGE adopts four key evaluation settings:

 **Zero-Shot Learning (ZSL)**: Input QA systems are evaluated in a zero-shot setting where in-context few-shot learning is not permitted.

-**Multi-Choice Evaluation (MCE)**: Multi-choice Questions are used to evalute given systems.
+**Multi-Choice Evaluation (MCE)**: Multi-choice Questions are used to evaluate given systems.

-**Retrieval-Augmented Generation (RAG)**: Input systems should perform retrieval-augmented generation should, which need collect external information for accurate and reliable answer generation.
+**Retrieval-Augmented Generation (RAG)**: Input systems should perform retrieval-augmented generation, which need to collect external information for accurate and reliable answer generation.

 **Question-Only Retrieval (QOR)**: To align with real-world cases of medical QA, answer options should not be provided as input during the retrieval.